COOKIE NOTICE

 Pupil Premium

 Looked-after children and young people are eligible for Pupil Premium Plus (PP+) funding.
-This is under the direct control of the Virtual Head and is for the young person, not for the school.
-PP+ is managed and distributed by the Virtual School to improve the educational attainment of looked-after children and close the gap between them and their peers.
+This funding is to be used to improve their educational attainment and to close the attainment gap between them and their peers.

 Pupil Premium for Looked-After Children (Reception - Year 11)

 To ensure this funding is being used effectively to support each child and young person, its release is dependent upon the completion of a high-quality termly Personal Education Plan (PEP).
+The team of Manchester Virtual School PEP Quality Assurance Teachers read every child’s PEP each term and provide written feedback to their Designated Teacher and Social Worker.
 Allocation of the funding must be linked to the young person’s SMART targets within their plan.

-Schools will be asked to give detailed information on how the funding is to be spent, total costs, and the intended impact.
+Schools will be asked to give detailed information in the termly PEP on how the funding is to be spent, total costs, and the intended impact.
 If the funding is to be used for tuition, coaching, or booster sessions, schools will be asked to give information on how many sessions are being delivered and who they are being delivered by.
-If funding is being used to purchase resources, schools will be asked to provide information on when the item has been bought and given to the young person.
+If funding is being used to purchase services or resources, schools will be asked to provide information within the child’s PEP about on when the item has been bought and given to the young person.
+The Designated Teacher will also be asked to upload an invoice for each item purchased to the documents section of the child’s electronic Personal Education Plan (ePEP), to ensure a clear audit trail.

 Centrally held Pupil Premium Plus funding is used by the Manchester Virtual School to provide the following offers to all schools: